harshitha-reddy-usc/cross-project-piping-module-plus/README.md

 ![This picture shows the Piping Mode setting (with Piping Button selected)](/docs/readme_img_9.png)

 <span style='color: #ff0000; font-size: 1.25rem;'>Please note that if cross project piping is used there is a risk of overwriting data
 in an instrument.
-Any record saved with data on it whether piped or not will save on that record.</span>
+Any record saved with data on it weather piped or not will save on that record.</span>

 <h3 style='color: #33B9FF;'>Support for Repeating Instances</h3>
 This module supports repeating instances in the following way: